Altai-Sayan region: Anthropology

 Altai-Sayan is home to the Denisova cave, famous for the 2010 discovery of 50,000-year-old fossils of a new kind of human, the Denisovans.
 Since then, Neanderthal bones, and tools crafted by Homo sapiens have been found in the cave.
 This makes it the only place where all three hominins have been known to live.
 Conditions in the Altai-Sayan are stable, so ancient humans may have taken refuge there during glacial interchanges and lived off the diverse game species.
 Malaya Syya in Khakassia, another ancient archeological site in the region, has been dated to 35,000 BCE.

-Recent genetic studies have shown that the some indigenous peoples of the Americas are partially derived from southern Altaians.
+Recent genetic studies have shown that some indigenous peoples of the Americas are partially derived from southern Altaians.

 Ecology and preservation

 According to the New Scientist, the mix of mammals in the Altai-Sayan region has been among the least changed since the last ice age, in comparison to the mammalian population of any other region on earth.
-Its stability over time suggests that it may have acted as a refugium for Mammoth Steppe fauna both during and between ice ages.
+Its stability over time suggests that it may have acted as a refugium for mammoth steppe fauna both during and between ice ages.

 There are three major UNESCO World Culture and Natural Heritage Sites in the ecoregion – the Golden Mountains of Altai, consisting of the Altai and Katun Natural Reserves, Lake Teletskoye, Belukha Mountain, and the Ukok Plateau; Lake Baikal, which forms part of the eastern border of the region, and Uvs Nuur Basin in the Great Lakes Hollow.

 The Great Lakes Hollow, in addition to its saline lakes, contains some of the most important wetlands of Central Asia.
 The wetlands are based on the system of interconnected shallow lakes with wide reed belts within the steppe.
 As a key part of the Central Asian Flyway, the wetlands support a number of rare and endangered migrating birds: Eurasian spoonbill (Platalea leucorodia), black stork (Ciconia nigra), osprey (Pandion haliaetus), white-tailed eagle (Haliaeetus albicilla), swan goose (Cygnopsis cygnoides), bar-headed goose (Anser indicus), and white pelican Pelecanus onocrotalus.

 The World Wildlife Fund has conducted studies of the region.
 It has identified the Altai-Sayan ecoregion as a priority region for wildlife conservation.
 According to the World Wildlife Fund, "The Altai-Sayan ecoregion is one of the last remaining untouched areas of the world."
 Furthermore: